Blog

 • A mobile app that makes it easy to capture receipts on the go.
 According to James Streeter, AP Manager at Westland Construction, “What used to take 90 hours a month, takes two.
 Card users get a notification, take a picture of their receipt from the app, and we close the books.
 With BILL Spend & Expense, click some buttons, you’re done.”

-Don't choose a business credit card until you've seen what the BILL Divvy Corporate Card can do for your business.
+Don't choose a business credit card until you've seen what the BILL Divvy Card can do for your business.

 Secured business credit cards FAQs